niplav/site/daygame.md

 __Daygame__ is the craft of walking up to women in public, and talking to them with the intention of dating or sleeping with them.

-[^1]: Beginner Daygame, Daygame Nitro and Daygame Mastery.
+[^1]: Beginner [Daygame](https://www.goodreads.com/en/book/show/36009850-beginner-daygame), [Daygame Nitro](https://www.goodreads.com/book/show/166195305-daygame-nitro) and Daygame Mastery<!--TODO: add mastery link-->.

 Utilitarians:
 --------------